snatakSneha/sprint-00/ubuntu-operating-system-concepts/readme.md

 | networking | Network configuration management | Enabled        |
 | apache2    | Web server (manual installation) | Optional       |

 ---

+## Conclusion

+Ubuntu is a comprehensive, flexible, and secure Linux operating system suitable for users ranging from beginners to professionals.
+Understanding its architecture, software handling mechanisms, and service management provides a solid foundation for working in modern IT environments.

+---